survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [Webpack Monitor](http://webpackmonitor.com/) is another similar tool with an emphasis on a clear user interface.
 It's able to provide recommendations on what to improve the build.

+### webpack-deps-tree

+[webpack-deps-tree](https://restrry.github.io/webpack-deps-tree/static/) displays webpack module graph.
+Using it you can understand how modules of your bundles are related to each other.

 ## Duplication Analysis

 In addition to inspectpack, there are other tools for figuring out duplicates: